-In May 2014, the Financial Accounting Standards Board issued an update to Accounting Standards Codification 606 Revenue from Contracts with Customers ("ASC 606") that will supersede virtually all existing revenue guidance.
+In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2014-09, Revenue from Contracts with Customers (Topic 606).
+ASU 2014-09 will supersede virtually all existing revenue guidance.
 Under this update, an entity is required to recognize revenue upon transfer of promised goods or services to customers, in an amount that reflects the expected consideration received in exchange for those goods or services.
 As such, an entity will need to use more judgment and make more estimates than under the current guidance.
-This update to ASC 606 should be applied retrospectively either to each prior reporting period presented in the financial statements, or only to the most current reporting period presented in the financial statements with a cumulative effect adjustment recorded in the retained earnings.
-This update to ASC 606 becomes effective and will be adopted by the Company in the first quarter of fiscal year 2017.
-Early adoption is not permitted.
-The Company is currently evaluating the impact of this update on its consolidated financial statements.
+ASU 2014-09 is to be applied retrospectively either to each prior reporting period presented in the financial statements, or only to the most current reporting period presented in the financial statements with a cumulative effect adjustment to retained earnings.
+The Company will elect to apply the impact (if any) of applying ASU 2014-09 to the most current reporting period presented in the financial statements with a cumulative effect adjustment to retained earnings.
+In August 2015, the FASB issued ASU No. 2015-14, Revenue from Contracts with Customers (Topic 606): Deferral of the Effective Date ("ASU 2015-14").
+ASU 2015-14 defers the effective date of ASU 2014-09 for one year, making it effective for the year beginning January 1, 2018, with early adoption permitted as of January 1, 2017.
+The Company is currently evaluating the impact ASU 2014-09 and has preliminarily concluded that it will not significantly affect how revenue for contracts with customers is recognized.